 Cloud Cover Categories in Atlantic City

 0% clear 20% mostly clear 40% partly cloudy 60% mostly cloudy 80% overcast 100%

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Atlantic City varies throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Atlantic City is July, with an average of 9.8 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 34% on August 4.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Atlantic City experiences some seasonal variation in monthly rainfall.

 Rain falls throughout the year in Atlantic City.
-The most rain falls during the 31 days centered around March 30, with an average total accumulation of 3.8 inches.
+The month with the most rain in Atlantic City is August, with an average rainfall of 3.6 inches.

-The snowy period of the year lasts for 3.6 months, from December 3 to March 21, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around February 11, with an average total liquid-equivalent accumulation of 0.3 inches.
+The snowy period of the year lasts for 3.6 months, from December 3 to March 21, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Atlantic City is February, with an average snowfall of 3.2 inches.